 Disadvantages to open-source ecommerce.

-Needless to say, one of the greatest advantages of open-source ecommerce is the power to control and customise your online store the way you want.
+Needless to say, one of the greatest advantages of open-source ecommerce is the power to control and customize your online store the way you want.

 But with great power comes great responsibility.
 Here are some downsides to beware of when using open-source software.